 Dissolve 112 g of KOH pellets into 0.95 L of pure water on an automatic stir plate.

-Add 0.05 L of methanol once all of the KOH is dissolved.
+Add 0.05 L of methanol once all of the KOH is dissolved to aid in the dissolution of the organic biomarkers into the aqueous solution.

 Prepare a solution of 6 N hydrochloric acid (HCl) in H2O.